vasujain275/dockerized-quartz/Readme.md

 # Dockerized Quartz

-[Quartz (v4)](https://github.com/jackyzha0/quartz) is a lightweight static site generator that helps you host your digital garden.
-This project provides automated dockerized solution to build and serve Quartz sites with minimal configuration.
+[Quartz (v4)](https://github.com/jackyzha0/quartz) is a lightweight static site generator that helps you host your digital garden with minimal setup.
+This project provides an automated, Dockerized solution to build and serve Quartz sites effortlessly.
+Simply mount your Obsidian Vault as a Docker volume, and Quartz will handle the rest!

 ## Features

-- **Minimal Configuration**: Simply plug in your existing Obsidian Vault as docker bind volume.
+- 🚀 **Minimal Configuration**: Simply plug in your existing Obsidian Vault as a Docker bind volume.

-- **Automated Builds**: Quartz will rebuild every time after set delay as notes in your docker voulume change.
+- 🔄 **Automated Builds**: Rebuilds automatically after a set delay when notes in your Docker volume change.

-- **Webhook Trigger**: Additional way of triggering Quartz build by sending POST request to secret URL.
+- 🔗 **Webhook Trigger**: Trigger builds by sending a POST request to a secret URL.

-- **Notifications**: Notifications on build start, success or fail.
+- 📢 **Notifications**: Get notified on build start, success, or failure.

-- **Default or Custom Quartz Repository**: If none present, container will clone git repo on startup, [the Quartz repo](https://github.com/jackyzha0/quartz) or your custom one.
+- 📦 **Default or Custom Quartz Repository**: If none present, container will clone [the Quartz repo](https://github.com/jackyzha0/quartz) on startup or you can provide your own customized Quartz.

-- **Support for Private Repositories**: If you want to hide your Quartz config.
+- 🔒 **Support for Private Repositories**: Keep your Quartz config private.

-- **NGINX Web Server**: Served with NGINX, basic configuration by default, can be extended by mounting docker volume and editing `nginx.conf`
+- 🌐 **NGINX Web Server**: Served with NGINX, with basic configuration that can be extended.

 ## Quick Start